basham/swit-workshop-writing/slides.md

 ety of reading levels can understand.
 This practice helps cognitively disabled users, those who have recently learned the language you’re writing in, and even people who are stressed.

-## Inclusive language

-> If the language you use tells a potential user that *you didn't think about their experience when building this thing*, they're not going to use it.

-— *Writing is Designing* (2020)